Welcome to PPG Place, a resplendent complex described by architectural critics and the media as the crown jewel of Pittsburgh’s skyline.

 The gleaming glass and steel structures, known worldwide for their breathtaking design, were developed by John Burgee Architects with the internationally renowned architect Philip Johnson from New York.
 This complex with its thicket of 231 spires was designed to weave into the architecture of Pittsburgh and recall the city’s great buildings, such as the Cathedral of Learning and the Allegheny County Courthouse.
 PPG Place’s neo-Gothic forms are the perfect architectural bridge between the historical structures of the city and the newer geometrical high-rise towers.

 Groundbreaking ceremonies were held on January 28, 1981, and the complex was dedicated on April 11, 1984.
 The office space opened in August 1983, just two and a half years after the construction began.
-The retail shops opened in November 1984.
+The shops in Two PPG Place opened in November 1984.

 Nearly one million square feet of PPG Solarban 550 clear reflective glass was used, which provides a high degree of energy efficiency unmatched in many buildings.
 The expansive tower lobbies are paneled in PPG Spandrelite Glass and the elevators are enhanced with a laminated cracked glass mirror.

 The grandeur and sophistication of PPG Place does not mask its function as a gathering place for Pittsburgh area residents and visitors alike.
-The Wintergarden, Plaza, Arcades, and Retail areas embrace the public with a sense of welcome, encouraging all to tarry.
+The Wintergarden, Plaza, and Arcade areas embrace the public with a sense of welcome, encouraging all to tarry.